25prabhu10/notes/docs/Languages/SQL/Databases/RDBMS.md

 #### Isolation

-- Can my inflight transaction see changes made by other transactions?
+- Can my in-flight transaction see changes made by other transactions?

 Read phenomena: The ANSI/ISO standard SQL 92 refers to three different read phenomena when a transaction retrieves data that another transaction might have updated